 Before I get into all the great things you can do away from the strip in Las Vegas, it might help if you had a way of getting to them.
 Locals and those who drive themselves to Las Vegas are lucky.
 Keep reading anyway – some of these tips apply no matter where you travel.

-Most of the travel guides I have seen recommend that you don’t rent a car in Las Vegas.
+Most of the travel guides that I have seen recommend that you don’t rent a car in Las Vegas.
 The bright lights and spectacles of Las Vegas are distracting.
 Las Vegas Blvd is often gridlocked.
-You can get everywhere you want to using shuttles, cabs, limos, busses, and your own two feet.
+You can get everywhere you want to using shuttles, cabs, limos, buses, and your own two feet.
 Renting a car is a liability.
 You could get lost, waste time in traffic, or worse.

 Renting a Car from McCarran Airport:

 There are no “on airport” car rentals at McCarran.
 The major car rental companies all share an off-site car rental center at 7135 Gilespie Street, about 5-10 minutes from the airport itself.
 When you arrive at the airport, follow the signs for ground transportation.
 Look for the car rental shuttle pickup area and board the next shuttle.
 Once you arrive at the rental center go inside and find your car rental company.
 From there it works like any other airport.
 When you return the car, set your GPS for 7135 Gilespie Street.

 Here’s my first money-saving tip: There is a gas station at the corner of Gilespie Street and East Warm Springs Road.
 Don’t prepay for your gas and don’t let the rental company get you for not returning the car full.
 Grab gas here right before you return the car.
 Make sure you get a receipt – you can use it to prove that you filled the car immediately before returning it.
 Some rental companies will automatically charge for gas even if the gauge reads FULL unless you produce a receipt.